Asperger’s Syndrome

 What Are the Strengths of Asperger’s Syndrome?

-The strengths of Asperger’s Syndrome include:
+The strengths of Asperger’s Syndrome include the following:

 - Extraordinary persistence and focus